 Jan Krans, “Beyond What Is Written” [unpublished]

-For a seminar in Historical Theology we had to choose a scholarly book.
-I choose to look at Jan Krans’ PhD dissertation on the different approaches Beza and Erasmus, two contemporaries, had towards conjectures in the New Testament; alternative readings of the Greek text that have no backing in original manuscripts, but that make more sense than some of the manuscripts alternatives.
+For a seminar in Historical Theology, we had to choose a scholarly book.
+I decided to look at Jan Krans’ PhD dissertation on the different approaches Beza and Erasmus, two contemporaries, had towards conjectures in the New Testament; alternative readings of the Greek text that have no backing in original manuscripts, but that make more sense than some of the manuscripts alternatives.